-K/000 301 source array will be redistributed online to the target array.
+K/000 3011 source array will be redistributed online to the target array.
 If this parameter is omitted, a new array is created. init Specifies array initialization option. - foreground: Zero out all data on the array.
 The array is not accessible by the operating system until initialization is completed.
-(Not Recommended) - background: Allow instant access to the array.
-Parity blocks will be generated in the background.
+(Not Recommended) - background: he array initialization process will be set to low priority.
+The array is accessible during this time, but the initialization process will complete slower.
 (Not Recommended) - keepdata: Setup array information blocks on the drives only.
 Use this option for array recovery. - quickinit: Setup array information blocks and zero out MBR data on the array.
 Important Note: The Foreground and Background Initialization options will cause NVMe media to result in TBW and performance degradation.
 Initialization of a disk sets all data bits to 0, clearing all the data on the disk.
 It is important to initialize disks as previous data physically stored on the disk may interfere with new data. capacity Specify the capacity of the target array. capacity=10MB/1000MBor capacity= Indicates creation of RAID array using all disk capacities. bs It allows you to adjust the block size to fit your disk usage, which can result in some performance gain. - 128K - 256K - 512K (Default) In a typical RAID configuration, virtual disk data is striped (or spread across) the physical disks.
 A smaller array block size will increase the likelihood of accessing all physical disks when processing large I/O requests.
 Multiple physical disks working in parallel increase the throughput, meaning better performance. sector Specifies the target array's logical sector size in B/KB.
-This option is only valid for stripped RAID levels. secure Allows you to use the RAID array's SED capabilities.

-Only AIC that supports the SafeStorage Encryption feature will have this option.

-create space spare This command allows you to add a spare disk.

-{device_id} The disk

-hosted by the
+This option is only valid for stripped RAID levels.
+1 secure Allows you to use the RAID array's SED capabilities.
+Only AIC that supports the SafeStorage Encryption feature will have this option. create space spare This command allows you to add a spare disk. {device_id} The disk hosted by the AIC

-AIC